KACHAPPILLY2021/Follow_me_ModalAI-m500/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project deals with the implementation of human detection and tracking.
-The yaw is controlled using bounding box info.
-Depth info is used for forward and backward motion.
+The quadrotor used is ModalAI m500 model with VOXL Flight autonomy computer and PX4 flight controller.

 Summary of tasks achieved:
 * Implemented ROS node for accessing and viewing Yolo v5 output.